rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 ## More real-estate?

-> Buy land, they're not making it anymore
+!!! quote "Buy land, they're not making it anymore."

 Should Bitcoin by worth more than the total value of all land on earth?